 Some non-Koreans actually love Korea (see EatYourKimchi).
 I can't say that I hate it although some do.
-I lived in Korea for 3.5 years and I have also lived in Taiwan, China and have done a good deal of traveling.
-So I wouldn't say this is the rant of a maladjusted ethnocentric American.
+I lived in Korea for 3.5 years and I have also lived in Taiwan, China, Japan and have done a good deal of traveling so I wouldn't say this is the rant of a maladjusted ethnocentric American.

 However, it is a little on the negative side as I didn't develop an aversion to any of those places like I did somewhat to Korea.
 But then again I lived in Korea for a longer time.